 Near the entrance of the lot where she does outreach is a long, rusted pole with a sign attached to it advertising for a Vietnamese restaurant.
 “Pho’s Paradise” it reads in a confident, vermillion bold, but the message is misleading: the restaurant had closed down long ago.

-Through Robinson’s work with COYOTE RI, she is fighting for her paradise back.
-With more access to data on the effects of prostitution in Rhode Island than anywhere else, Robinson spends at least 60 hours of her unpaid time a week educating students and the broader community about sex work while trying to dispel its myths and the stigmas that surround it.
+Through Robinson’s work with COYOTE RI, she is fighting for her own paradise back.
+With more access to data on the effects of prostitution in Rhode Island than anywhere else, Robinson is determined to dispel the myths and the stigmas surrounding sex work.
+Through these efforts, she hopes to see the decriminalization of sex work in RI once again.

 So far, responses about the bill have been mixed.
 The ACLU has supported the bill, and Executive Director Steven Brown says it is a good and timely bill that will revisit the state’s prostitution laws.